 Ramifications for Other Actions

 In most MTIs, the incurrence test defined for additional indebtedness (historic pro forma or two years forward-looking) is also used as the basis for limitations that relate to other actions (often called “transaction tests”) that appear throughout the MTI, including for proposed mergers, obligated group reconfigurations, or obligated group member sales of assets.
 As with the test for additional debt, the transaction test will look to the debt service coverage ratio after the transaction is completed.

 Weighing the Risk of Uncertainty

-Many organizations still have a window of opportunity for relying on their 2019 (most recent pre-pandemic) audited financial statements if they have plans for future borrowing or other transactions that could be accelerated.
+Many organizations may still have a window of opportunity for relying on their 2019 (most recent pre-pandemic) audited financial statements if they have plans for future borrowing or other transactions that could be accelerated.
 Once the current year’s audit (reflecting COVID-19) becomes available, it may be difficult to comply with incurrence tests.
 Moreover, given the uncertainty many hospitals and health systems face as they respond to and recover from the impacts of the COVID-19 pandemic, forecasting revenues and expenses for the next two fiscal years may pose unique challenges.
-They should weigh the costs and benefits of acting now against the risk of uncertainty in the near future.
+They should consider weighing the costs and benefits of acting now against the risk of uncertainty in the near future.